MrZameg/F1-App-clone-spring/README.md

 This project is a Formula 1 website clone, created for educational and practice purposes.
 The main goal is to improve web development skills and better understand modern frontend technologies.

-## Objectives

-- Practice modern and responsive UI development
-- Implement web development best practices
-- Improve understanding of frontend technologies
-- Create a user experience similar to the official F1 website
-- Learn about data and state management in web applications

 ## Technologies

 - React.js